 The operation is performed under a general anaesthetic.
 A sedative and pain relief injection is given to your pet shortly after admittance to our hospital.
 This ensures that by the time the anaesthetic is given your pet is quite relaxed and stress free.
 Pain relief is given prior to surgery as well as prior to going home, as well as a few days afterwards.
 This ensures your pet is comfortable and pain free during the recovery period.

-In short – no. Young animals tend to recover from surgery remarkably quickly.
-By the next day most owners report that its as though their pet never even had surgery!
+Young animals tend to recover from surgery remarkably quickly.
 The effects of the anaesthetic wear off by the following morning and most pets are back to being bright and happy.